 Office brew: 'Brewcastle' Newcastle brown ale

-Written by WORDS: David Laird PHOTOGRAPHS: Richard Croasdale
+WORDS: David Laird PHOTOGRAPHS: Richard Croasdale

 Brown ale doesn’t have the most glamorous reputation in the beer world; a traditional English style, most often found in pubs that smell of complacency or, worse still, in Newcastle.
 Even the name doesn’t exactly ring with the strident innovation of the craft movement: “What colour is this ale?
 Brown.
 That’ll do then”.

 But brown ale has enjoyed something of a renaissance in recent years, whether it’s in the hands of American brewers (who spent 20-plus years showing us how we should be brewing our own traditional styles before we caught on) or innovative home-grown outfits like Crate and Magic Rock.

 As a hat-tip to our teenage drinking mistakes though, we decided to do something a little different.
 Our challenge to Edinburgh’s Brewstore (who once again kindly provided both advice and ingredients for this brew) was to create something “a lot like Newcastle Brown Ale, but nice”.